 Consultants and city staff compiled documentation on more than 400 buildings that could be included in a local historic district.
 In late April 2019, the city presented a preliminary proposal on potential boundaries and is holding public meetings to answer questions about a potential historic district designation.

 Landmarks’ mission to preserve Greater Portland’s remarkable legacy of buildings, landscapes, and parks is achieved in part by identifying valuable historic resources that tell the story of our community.
 The historic dwellings that line the Eastern Prom are integral to the setting of the Eastern Promenade, which is a Historic Landscape District.
-In addition to these properties our recent research has determined that two-thirds, or 500 of the approximately 750 buildings in the R-6 zone on Munjoy Hill retain their historic architectural integrity.
-These historic resources help define the streetscapes that make this neighborhood of Portland a desirable place to live, work and recreate.
+In addition to these properties our own research has determined that two-thirds, or 500 of the approximately 750 buildings in the R-6 zone on Munjoy Hill retain their historic architectural integrity.
+These historic resources help define the streetscapes that make this neighborhood of Portland a desirable place to live, work, and recreate.

-- Portland Council Puts Freeze on Munjoy Hill Demolitions Portland Press Herald
+Portland Council Puts Freeze on Munjoy Hill Demolitions Portland Press Herald

-- Loophole in Portland Ordinance invites demolitions on Munjoy Hill Portland Press Herald
+Loophole in Portland Ordinance invites demolitions on Munjoy Hill Portland Press Herald

-- As Developers raze buildings, some on Munjoy Hill Seek a pause Portland Press Herald
+As Developers raze buildings, some on Munjoy Hill Seek a pause Portland Press Herald

-- Portland Councilors weigh Munjoy Hill tear-down Moratorium The Forecaster
+Portland Councilors weigh Munjoy Hill tear-down Moratorium The Forecaster

 What You can do

-- Join our mailing list to stay informed about our advocacy efforts, educational programs, and upcoming events.
+Join our mailing list to stay informed about our advocacy efforts, educational programs, and upcoming events.

-- Support Landmarks' advocacy efforts by making a donation or becoming a member today
+Support Landmarks' advocacy efforts by making a donation or becoming a member today